 - Doubleshot PBT Keycaps

 Switches: Razer Linear Optical | Backlight: Chroma RGB | Connection: Wired | Media Control Buttons: No

 Razer is one of the biggest peripheral manufacturers in the PC Gaming industry.
 Some would even say they are the biggest, and we’re not one to argue.
 Recently, they have been on a roll.
 The Razer Huntsman Elite was the first to introduce linear optical switches.
+We will be glossing over some of the highlights of the keyboard here, but to get a detailed idea you should check out our Razer Huntsman Elite review.

-The Huntsman tournament edition follows suit, but with a better form factor.
+The Razer Huntsman Tournament Edition also follows suit, but with a better form factor.
 A lot of people do not prefer large keyboards.
 This is especially true for programmers, since you may want a minimal setup.
 A tenkeyless or TKL keyboard is perfect for that.
 The Huntsman Tournament Edition has a small footprint, detachable USB-C, a standard bottom row, and double shot PBT keycaps.
 Impressive stuff.